wlchin/pycdr/docs/installation.rst

 	pip install cdr-py

-For enrichment of gene sets, one can also install the enrichment_utils package:
+For enrichment of gene sets, one can also install the enrichment_utils package, a simple wrapper around the python `goatools <https://github.com/tanghaibao/goatools>`_ package.

 .. code-block::

     pip install enrichment_utils

-CDR-g does not require `scanpy <https://scanpy.readthedocs.io/>`_ as a dependency but integrates well with it.
-A `scanpy <https://scanpy.readthedocs.io/>`_ installation is therefore recommended for analysis.
+CDR-g does not require `scanpy <https://scanpy-tutorials.readthedocs.io/en/latest/>`_ as a dependency but integrates well with it.
+A `scanpy <https://scanpy-tutorials.readthedocs.io/en/latest/>`_ installation is therefore recommended for analysis.

+s